git-town/git-town/website/src/commands/prepend.md

 your open changes.

 If the branch you call this command from has a proposal, this command updates it.
-To do so, it needs to push the new branch so that it can update the base branch of the existing proposal to it.
+To do so, it pushes the new branch.

 Consider this branch setup: